neburpoots/hadoophomework/README.md

 ## The totalvalue.py is the second assignment

-### To use this repo clone the repo and the the python script can be run with:
+### To use this repo clone the repo and then run either assignments with:
 ### python {script} Soccer2019.csv